darren277/arsmedicatech/README.md

 This project is still in active development, and contributions are welcome.
 Whether you're a clinician, developer, designer, or informatician, there's room for you in the ArsMedicaTech community.

+See also: [`CONTRIBUTING.md`](./docs/source/CONTRIBUTING.md) for guidelines on how to contribute.

+Or, alternatively, another way to contribute is to [sponsor the project](./docs/source/DONATE.md) to help fund development and maintenance.

+But, most importantly of all at this early stage, simply expressing any interest, either openly in [our discussions section](https://github.com/darren277/arsmedicatech/discussions), or privately via email ([see profile](https://github.com/darren277)), would be a major start.

 ---

 ## 🛡️ License & Reciprocity

 ArsMedicaTech is released under the **GNU Affero General Public License v3 (AGPL-3.0-or-later)**.